Why should I add subtitles to my film?

-In the automated subtitle generated below, all the text is correct, but the line-break is in the wrong place, hardly a disaster to fix!
+In the automated subtitle generated below, all the text is correct, but the line-break is in the wrong place, hardly a disaster and easy to fix!

 A tool that I rely on a lot is Subtitle edit, which use mainly for converting subtitles between various file formats, such as Adobe Encore text, and the universally recognised .srt file.
 I often subtitle videos using a timeline in Encore as personally I find this easy, and then export the result and use Subtitle Edit to convert the file to an .srt which is the prefered format of most distributors and exhibitors including Amazon though there are exceptions such as Netflix who request a .dxfp file

 Subtitle Edit also allows you to resynchronise subtitles, and as many other helpful utilities I haven’t even began to explore.